usegalaxy-eu/website/_posts/2019-11-21-we-are-striking-really.md

 Again, we encourage all of you to join one of the huge number of strikes [that will be taking place world-wide](https://fridaysforfuture.org/statistics/map?d=2019-11-29) on this day!

-The Freiburg Galaxy Team will be striking in Freiburg.
-If you are nearby join us - and maybe we will find time to talk about research as well :)
+We will be striking in Freiburg, if you are nearby join us - and maybe we will find time to talk about research as well :)

 <div class="multiple-img">